EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-> The Automatic door product is a single piece of equipment which makes any swinging door easily operatable for the general population without needing to use a button, handle, or fob, improving accessibility and making entrances easier when the user's hands are full.
+> The Private-Use Door Automation product is a single piece of equipment which makes any swinging door easily operatable for the general population without needing to use a button, handle, or fob, improving accessibility and making entrances easier when the user's hands are full.

 ## Additional Team Information